 - Babies who are under stress during delivery.

-- Babies who get too cold after birth and are not allowed skin on skin contact.
+- Babies who get too cold after birth are not allowed skin-on-skin contact.

 - Mothers who are given intravenous fluids containing glucose.

-Help your Baby and/or Prevent Low Blood Sugar in Newborns.
+Help your Baby and Prevent Low Blood Sugar in Newborns.

 - Breastfeed as often as you can.
 Breast milk will help stabilize a baby’s blood sugar levels.

 - Keep your baby warm and prevent your baby from crying for long periods at a time after birth.
-Skin to skin contact and kangaroo care is recommended.
+Skin-to-skin contact and kangaroo care are recommended.

 - It’s best to breastfeed your baby as quickly after birth as possible, even in the delivery room if you can.

-- If your baby is not sucking properly, you can pump the colostrum and cup feed your baby.
-Even a small amount of colostrum can help regulate your baby’s sugar levels.
+- If your baby is not sucking properly, you can pump the colostrum and cup-feed your baby.
+Even a tiny amount of colostrum can help regulate your baby’s sugar levels.

-- Breast compressions can increase the flow of milk and the amount of milk/colostrum that is transferred to a baby.
+- Breast compressions can increase the flow of milk and the amount of milk/colostrum transferred to a baby.

 - If the mother is diabetic, she should eat well and control her diabetes properly during her pregnancy.

-- If supplements or donated breast milk are given to a baby, make sure that they are given without using artificial nipples, which can cause nipple confusion.
+- If supplements or donated breast milk are given to a baby, ensure they are given without using artificial nipples, which can cause nipple confusion.
 There are many alternative ways to feed a baby, including using an SNS; this allows a baby to stay on the breast while being supplemented.